I believe that investing in yourself is the single most powerful thing you can do to master any aspect of your life.

 My partner, family and friends were all asking me to slow down.
 They regularly expressed their concern; I felt frustrated that they didn’t understand.
 Though I couldn’t see it at the time, I was losing the ability to think clearly or prioritise effectively.
 I neglected my friends.
 I neglected my health.
 I poured more and more time into the job.
 Yet still I was exhausted.
 And still the pressure felt out of control.

 With the benefit of distance and of perspective I can see that I was well on the road to burnout.
 The demands of my job had consistently exceeded the amount of energy I had available for almost three years.
-If someone had said to me that it would be ok to whisper the truth, I would have simply whispered what I believed: “I’m not very good at my job.
+What did I believe?
+That I was not very good at my job.

 Eventually, I realised something had to change and I sought the help of a coach.
 It was transformative for me.